You are here: PályázóknakHírek, eseményekRendezvényekA Hivatal rendezvényeiWeek of Innovative Regions in Europe 2024Program

 • István Szabó, Vice-President of HUN-REN, Hungarian Research Network

-Moderator: Muriel Attané, Secretary General, EARTO
+Moderator: Muriel Attané, Secretary General, European Association of Research and Technology Organisations (EARTO)

 • Manuel Heitor, Chair of the High-Level Group on FP10